Revised October, 2019

 While most Beatles fans would not be fooled by these recordings, the LP stands as a tribute to The Brumbeats as talented musicians and in particular guitarist Roger Hill who brilliantly duplicates both George and John's parts simultaneously as he probably usually did on stage!
 This album was also issued in the U.S.A. on the famous Vee-Jay Records label - one of the first American labels to promote records by The Beatles.

-Despite making other recordings for Decca, the Brumbeats unfortunately broke up in early 1965 when Graham Ashford left to go solo before further records could be released.
+Despite making other recordings for Decca, the Brumbeats unfortunately disbanded in early 1965 when Graham Ashford left to go solo before further records could be released.
 The group later re-formed for a short time with new members Robbie Harper and Alan Buxton replacing Roger Hill and Bugsy Eastwood.

 Graham Gallery briefly joined the Rockin' Berries and later became a member of "The Midland Light Orchestra".
 He also worked with the famous Move and Wizzard performer Roy Wood during the 1970s.
 Graham died in the 1980s at only 35 years of age.